adrianjost/SmartLight-Google-Home/README.md

 // db = admin.firestore...
 const userRef = db.collection("clients").doc("<OAuth Client ID>");
 const client = {
-  "name": "some scope name", // will be used as an identifier when requesting access to resources (the sender defines and sends scope access requests)
+	name: "some scope name", // will be used as an identifier when requesting access to resources (the sender defines and sends scope access requests)
-  "description": "explenation for the user for which data access will be granted" }
+	description: "explenation for the user for which data access will be granted", };
-await userRef.set(client, { merge: true })
+await userRef.set(client, { merge: true });
 ```